HEARING VOICES NETWORK CYMRU NOTES UPDATE

 Aims

-- To develop a range of non-medical ways of assisting people to cope
+• To develop a range of non-medical ways of assisting people to cope with their voices

 Objectives

-- Provision of training and education to service users and professional
+• Provision of training and education to service users and professional carers in Wales.

-- To address Welsh-specific difficulties in obtaining any of these
+• To address Welsh-specific difficulties in obtaining any of these Objectives.